-As part of its FFA Resilience Programmes, WFP has supported its beneficiary communities to develop water-related infrastructure, such as dams, intake infrastructure at springs, pipes and irrigation.
-The infrastructure in some of these projects uses water from contested resources, such as a pipeline that takes water from a contested spring to a community.
+As part of its FFA Resilience Programmes, WFP has supported its beneficiary communities to develop water-related infrastructure, such as dams, intake infrastructure at springs, pipes and irrigation.118 The infrastructure in some of these projects uses water from contested resources, such as a pipeline that takes water from a contested spring to a community.
 Building infrastructure to utilize a contested water source gives permanency to the water claim of those who benefit from the infrastructure.
 At the same time, however, building water infrastructure over a contested water resource may help balance the power between big landowners and small-scale farmers.
 However, a dispute over a water resource might be between two communities experiencing similar conditions of poverty and water stress.
-In each case, building water infrastructure that can increase or facilitate the use of a contested water resource can contribute to the escalation of a conflict.
+In each case, building water infrastructure to the escalation of a conflict.